ingadhoc/sale/sale_order_type_automation/README.rst

 Configuration
 =============

-To configure this module, you need to:
+To configure this module, you need to set validation options on sale order type:

 #.
-To configure got to sale order type for:
 Validate Picking: Choose the option "validate automatically picking".
+#.
 Validate Invoice: Choose the option "validate automatically invoice".
+#.
 Validate Payment: Choose the option "validate automatically payment".

 Usage